The audience matters: why understanding readers is critical in medical editing

 In medical and medico-legal writing, one size does not fit all.
 The same information can be presented very differently depending on who is reading it.

 Understanding the audience is therefore central to effective medical editing.
+It determines not only how information is expressed, but how it is interpreted.

 Why audience awareness matters